NickTaporuk/gigamock/README.md

 # gigamock
-Gigamock is a generic utility to be used as mocked server to provide a simplified and consistent API over various network data sources such as http REST API or grpc or graphql services via mocking response.
+Gigamock is a generic utility to be used as mocked server to provide a simplified and consistent API over various network data sources such as http REST API or grpc or graphql services or as a mocking messaging systems like a kafka via mocking response or send message to some message system.
 ## Conception
 ### Parse YML files
     example.yaml